LoRA – low rank adaptation of large language models

 {'label': 'LABEL_0', 'score': 0.002080311067402363}]

-If you want to test the model further you can see it in Maximofn/GPT2-small-PEFT-LoRA-finetuned-amazon-reviews-en-classification
+If you want to try the model further, you can check it out at Maximofn/GPT2-small-PEFT-LoRA-finetuned-amazon-reviews-en-classification

 Continue reading